 In October 2015 the Rainforest Alliance and the Sustainable Agriculture Network (SAN) were informed of alleged non-conformities of the SAN standards on a group of certified tea farms in Assam, India.
 Following due process with the certification bodies responsible for these certificates, one certificate was cancelled for non-compliances related to agrochemical sprayings.
 In response to further investigations by the Rainforest Alliance and SAN, an updated definition of agrochemicals in the Sustainable Agriculture Standard version 4.0 became binding on December 1, 2015.
 This update also included the promotion of housing, sanitation, formal grievance mechanisms and access to drinking water to critical criteria within the SAN standard.

-A full audit using SAN version 4.0 was conducted in March 2016 on the estate in question with no critical non-conformities found.
+A full audit using SAN version 4.0 was conducted in March 2016 on the estate in question, with no critical non-conformities found.
 The certification of the farm has been reinstated as of April 19, 2016.
 As required by SAN version 4.0, the farm has developed a time-bound plan to make considerable housing improvements, which are already underway.
-These improvements, which require significant investment, includes installation of new sanitary facilities and renovations of existing dwellings (such as modernized ventilation systems), an upgrade that is scheduled for completion by July 2016.
+These improvements require significant investment, including the installation of new sanitary facilities and renovations of existing dwellings, (such as installation of modernized ventilation systems).
+The comprehensive, time-bound plan for these upgrades was submitted in July 2016, and the farm has three years to complete these improvements.
 SAN auditors will track the progress of these improvements during future audits.
 The next audit will take place during the first quarter of 2017.

 Since October 2015, the Rainforest Alliance and SAN have collaborated closely with producers, the tea industry -including the Ethical Tea Partnership - and other stakeholders to address critical topics in Assam.
 These include: better practices and alternatives in pesticide management, housing and sanitation upgrades, risks that could lead to child labor, and continued progress on wages.
 Several actions are underway in high- risk regions, including increased communications with certified tea estates on environmental and social issues, more unscheduled audits and intensified training of SAN certification specialists.